 If approved the proposed amendments would be implemented as part of the Building Official hearing process – an administrative hearing process for substandard, abandoned, unfit, and nuisance properties.
 When appropriate, the Building Official could refer properties to City Legal staff to petition Superior Court to appoint a Receiver as the responsible party for a distressed property.
 This alternative could be implemented following exhaustion of all appropriate administrative remedies, including standard code enforcement notices of violation, Building Official administrative hearings and potentially Hearing Examiner appeals processes, and would then follow Superior Court protocol.

 Amendment of the Spokane Municipal Code will proceed through the regular Plan Commission and City Council Adoption process which includes opportunities for public comment and testimony in front of both the Plan Commission and Spokane City Council.
-Please note that a hearings regarding these amendments have not yet been scheduled, but are anticipated in for spring 2020.

 Should you have questions or concerns or wish to enter comment into the public record prior to public hearings, please submit your comments regarding these proposed actions to Jason Ruffing: